 Votes to go into executive session, including an explanation of the reason for the executive session, must be held publicly.
 In addition, in most instances, any votes taken in a closed session must be disclosed once the public body reconvenes in open session.

 How do I find out about a public meeting?

-All public bodies must give written notice of their meetings - including the date, time, and location of the meeting, and an agenda of what will be discussed - at least 48 hours before the meeting.
+All public bodies must give written notice of their meetings - including the date, time, and location of the meeting, and an agenda of what will be discussed - at least 48 hours before the meeting, excluding holidays and weekends.
 At a minimum, these notices must be posted on the Secretary of State's website (sos.ri.gov), and at the office or building where the meeting will be held.
 Many public bodies also post meeting notices on their own websites.
 You can also use the Secretary of State website to be automatically notified when meeting notices get filed by public bodies you wish to track.